Next Conference: Spring 2021, Fort Collins, Colorado U.S.A.

-Only two exhibit spaces are available!
+Limited Booth Space is Available!
 Booth space will be available for commercial vendors to promote products and services during the exhibition portion of the conference.
 Contact EDM to receive details regarding exhibiting at the conference.
 Space is limited and will be reserved on a “first come, first served” basis.
 There will also be a hands-on field session where attendees will have the opportunity to see some of the newest technologies available in this industry during the Field Session.
 EDM will contact/invite manufacturers, vendors and/or service providers regarding participation in the Field Session.

 LOVE TO SKI?
 WANT TO LEARN??
-COME JOIN US BEFORE THE CONFERENCE IN WINTERPARK, COLORADO - Sunday, March 24, 2019
+COME JOIN US BEFORE THE CONFERENCE IN WINTERPARK, COLORADO

 Additionally, you can contact Colorado Ski Country USA (303.837.0793) for information on all the resorts and up-to-date ski conditions.
 Winterpark is an ideal ski spot as it has ski hills to appeal to all levels of skiers or boarders.

 EDM reserves the right to cancel the trip if weather conditions are not conducive for the day trip or if there are not enough participants.
 Thanks!

 Since 1987, EDM has brought the International Conference to the electric utility industry in an effort to provide a forum that focuses on technologies and resources that support the leading corporate objectives of electric utility companies today -- such as reducing operations and maintenance (O&M) costs, increasing power throughput, and improving line reliability.

 The conference objectives are consistent:

 - To provide a forum for professionals to explore the issues that impact the use of utility line structures throughout the world